Protect cattle from heat stress

 - The amount of water livestock need depends on the type of animal and stage of production, with requirements often doubling during hot weather.
 The general estimates of daily water intake for beef cattle when the temperature is 90 F are as follows:

-- Cows - 18 gallons for nursing calves; 15.3 gallons for bred dry cows and heifers
+- cows: 18 gallons for nursing calves and 15.3 gallons for bred dry cows and heifers

 - Identify animals that are most susceptible to heat stress.
 They include feedlot animals closest to the market endpoint, very young and very old animals, and those with dark hides.
 Additionally adult cattle and yearlings that have experienced respiratory disease early in life or post weaning will be at greater risk.